trotor/tjournalite/README.md

 4. add your first jopuirnal entry by pressing ctrl-n
 5. ctrl-s and alt-f4 to keep app running

-Additional steps
+Additional steps for enjoying the product

-6. Add tjournal.exe to to autostart
+1. Add tjournal.exe to to autostart
-7. Keep typing like madman!
+1. Keep typing like madman!
-8. Enjoy
+1. Enjoy
-9. xxx
+1. xxx
-10. Profit!
+1. Profit!

 ## Source